flavioamello/wsdl-proxy/README.md

 ### Side effect
 As a side effect, your soap client will create requests pointing to `http://localhost:8080/<path-of-services>`.
-This project also has a endpoint where it will receive post requests, forward it to your proxy/tunnel address and return the response, so you don't need to chenge your soap client address when running this application.
+This project also has a endpoint where it will receive post requests, forward it to your proxy/tunnel address and return the response, so you don't need to change your soap client address when running this application.

 ## Contact
 Feel free to contact me at flavioa.mello@gmail.com